Igbalabanov/GDMods/ModMenuTest/about.md

-# Template Mod
+# Simple Mod Menu

-Just a small mod menu for windows
+A Simple mod menu

-**I have to give credit where credit is due, part of the code is 'ported' from crystal client**
+# A lot of these patches are 'ported' over from crystal client and megahack v5